-Episode 81: LinkedIn Recommendations for Sales
+Episode 81: Using LinkedIn Recommendations in the Sales Process

 Our hosts Brynne and Bob are joining forces yet again to tackle something that isn’t as appreciated as other LinkedIn features — recommendations.